 About the TEF

 The UK has a world-class higher education sector, with rigorous systems in place to ensure high quality teaching.
-The Teaching Excellence Framework (TEF) is a new scheme for recognising excellent teaching, in addition to existing national quality requirements for universities, colleges and other higher education providers.
+The TEF is a new scheme for recognising excellent teaching, in addition to existing national quality requirements for universities, colleges and other higher education providers.
 It provides information to help prospective students choose where to study.

 The TEF is voluntary and each higher education provider decides whether or not they wish to take part.